 - 8.1 Members of the public may participate by electronic means in public hearings held under Part 17 of the MGA. - 8.2 Any person wishing to attend by electronic means must register by the specified deadline and choose which method they prefer, either by electronic means or telephone.
 Administration will provide the information to access the hearing. - 8.3 The Chair of the hearing will ask all persons participating virtually to state their name and address.
-Each person will be given the opportunity to speak in the order set out by the Chair. - 9.
-Agendas Non-statutory public hearings - 9.1 Council may hold non-statutory public hearings to solicit input from the public on issues for which a public hearing is not legislatively required. - 9.2 Non-statutory public hearings shall be conducted in accordance with the County's public participation policy and the procedures for statutory hearings. - 10.
-Duties of the Mayor Duties of the chair - 14.1 The chair will preside over the conduct of the meeting, including the preservation of good order and decorum, ruling on points of order, replying to points of procedures and deciding all questions relating to the orderly procedure of the meeting, subject to an appeal by any councillor from any ruling of the chair. - 14.2 The chair will make reasonable efforts, including the calling of a recess, to ensure all councillors in attendance at the meeting are present while a vote is being taken, unless a councillor is excused from voting in accordance with Act and this bylaw.
+Each person will be given the opportunity to speak in the order set out by the Chair.

+9. Non-statutory public hearings

+- 9.1 Council may hold non-statutory public hearings to solicit input from the public on issues for which a public hearing is not legislatively required. - 9.2 Non-statutory public hearings shall be conducted in accordance with the County's procedures for statutory hearings.

+10. Duties of the Mayor

-- 10.1 The mayor shall: - a) chair council meetings; - b) preserves order in council meetings; - c) decides all questions of procedure; - d) ensure that each councillor who wishes to speak on a debatable motion is granted the opportunity to do so; and - e) decides who, aside from councillors, may address council. - 10.2 It shall be the duty of the mayor or chair, with respect to any meetings over which he/she presides, to: - a) receive and submit to a vote all motions presented by the member of council which do not contravene the rules and regulations of committee or council; - b) announce the results of the vote on any motions so presented; - c) adjourn the meeting once business is concluded; - d) adjourn the meeting without a question being put forward or suspend or recess the meeting for a time to be named if considered necessary; - e) represent and support council, declaring its will and implicitly obey the decisions in all things, and perform other duties when directed to do so by motion of council.
+- 10.1 The mayor shall:

+- a) chair council meetings;

+- b) preserve order in council meetings;

+- c) decide all questions of procedure;

+- d) ensure that each councillor who wishes to speak on a debatable motion is granted the opportunity to do so; and

+- e) decide who, aside from councillors, may address council.

+- 10.2 It shall be the duty of the mayor or chair, with respect to any meetings over which he/she presides, to: - a) receive and submit to a vote all motions presented by the member of council which do not contravene the rules and regulations of committee or council; - b) announce the results of the vote on any motions so presented; - c) adjourn the meeting once business is concluded; - d) adjourn the meeting without a question being put forward or suspend or recess the meeting for a time to be named if considered necessary; - e) represent and support council, declaring its will and implicitly obey the decisions in all things, and perform other duties when directed to do so by motion of council.

-11. Motions Duties of the Deputy Mayor
+11. Duties of the Deputy Mayor